-The coefficient estimate on "Carrier Presence at Origin" is positive and statistically significant for both supply models, but the coefficient estimate on "(Carrier Presence at Origin)2" is not statistically significant in $Model\ h$, and is positive with weak statistical significance in Model g.
+The coefficient estimate on "Carrier Presence at Origin" is positive and statistically significant for both supply models, but the coefficient estimate on "(Carrier Presence at Origin)" is not statistically significant in Model h, and is positive with weak statistical significance in Model g.
 Therefore, results for the "Carrier Presence at Origin" variable are not consistent with the presence of economies of passenger-traffic density.
-However, the sign pattern of coefficient estimates on "Carrier Presence at Destination" and "(Carrier Presence at Destination)2" does suggest the presence of economies of passenger-traffic density once the airline's "presence" measure at the destination city is sufficiently large.
-Economies of passenger-traffic density has stronger statistical support in $Model\ h$ compared to $Model\ g$ since the negative coefficient estimate on "(Carrier Presence at Destination)2" is statistically significant in $Model\ h$, but not statistically significant in $Model\ g$.
-The coefficient estimates on "Carrier Presence at Destination" and "(Carrier Presence at Destination)2" in $Model\ h$ suggest that an airline has to provide nonstop flight to at least 133 different cities $(\frac{0.008}{2\times(0.00003)})$ from the destination city in order to achieve economies of passenger-traffic density in the relevant market.
+However, the sign pattern of coefficient estimates on "Carrier Presence at Destination" and "(Carrier Presence at Destination)" does suggest the presence of economies of passenger-traffic density once the airline's "presence" measure at the destination city is sufficiently large.
+Economies of passenger-traffic density has stronger statistical support in Model h compared to Model g since the negative coefficient estimate on "(Carrier Presence at Destination)" is statistically significant in Model h, but not statistically significant in Model g.
+The coefficient estimates on "Carrier Presence at Destination" and "(Carrier Presence at Destination)" in Model h suggest that an airline has to provide nonstop flight to at least 133 different cities $\left(\frac{0.008}{2\times(0.00003)}\right)$ from the destination city in order to achieve economies of passenger-traffic density in the relevant market.
 This "presence" threshold is not widely attained in the sample given that the maximum value for the "Carrier Presence at Destination" variable is 143, with a mean of 26.
+However, since economies of passenger-traffic density might not be the only factor driving these coefficient estimates, then these coefficient estimates might not yield a precise "presence" threshold estimate for achieving economies of passenger-traffic density.